Amg9794/Dynamic-Questioning-System-for-claim-recovery/README.md

 The vocabulary was kept in a separate file so that Task 1 (question generation), Task 2 (validation), Task 3 (retrieval), and Task 4 (NLU extraction) all share the same enum values.
 One change propagates everywhere.

-Explicit integer priority rules were chosen over ML ranking because every question selection in an insurance system must be **auditable**.
+Explicit integer priority rules were chosen.
 A rule-based system can always answer "why was this question asked" — a learned ranker cannot.

 ---